batstateu-is/2025-BatstateU-IS/README.md

 ## 1. ⚙️ Mobility Management

-<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This section will highlight the important aspects of the hardware system that constitutes the mobility and movement specifications of the self-driving robot that the team have developed.
+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This section will highlight the important aspects of the hardware system that constitutes the mobility and movement specifications of the self-driving robot developed.
 This includes the reasons behind the selection of the drive system, steering mechanism, wheels, motor, and their respective placements, which all play a vital role in ensuring the robot moves smoothly, accurately, and reliably throughout the challenges.</p>

 ### 1.1.
 Motor Selection

-<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;One of the most important things that the team have considered to enhance the maneuverability of the self-driving robot is to properly select motors that meet the requirements needed for the Open Challenge and Obstacle Challenge.
+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;One of the most important things considered to enhance the maneuverability of the self-driving robot is to properly select motors that meet the requirements needed for the Open Challenge and Obstacle Challenge.
 Within the LEGO® Education SPIKE™ Prime Set, there are two primary motor options to choose from: the Medium Angular Motor and the Large Angular Motor.
 To determine the most suitable motor, key specifications such as speed (RPM), torque (rotational force), connectivity, and the intended application in the design were evaluated.</p>

 <center>